jdriselvato/NDS-Homebrew-Development/examples/raycasting/example_1/README.md

 ### Understanding *Coord getIntersection(Ray ray, Ray segment);*
 The `Coord getIntersection(Ray ray, Ray segment);` function is literally where the main computation of Ray Casting occures in this example.
 It's a monster but let's break it down into very simple understandings.
 I actually didn't understand this at all coming into it so through trail and a basic understanding of Ray Casting I was able to come to the conclusion below.

-Ray casting requires a basic understanding of calculas.
-For this example it isn't extreme calculas but it helps to know it.
+Ray casting requires a basic understanding of calculus.
+For this example it isn't extreme calculus but it helps to know it.
 If this is something you need to review or don't understand [this might help](http://www.dummies.com/how-to/content/how-to-find-the-derivative-of-a-line.html) refresh the topic.

 #### r_p* & r_d* and s_p* & s_d* variables
 `r_px` and `r_py` are are pretty easy, simply the `red line ray` origin, this is a constant.

 `r_dx` and `r_dy` is the derivative of the line.
 We take the derivative of a line by taking the second point in the line minus the first.
-In calculas it would look like this:
+In calculus it would look like this:

 ````
 dy 		y^2 - y^1		3 - 1		2	 r_dy